altavada/refactor-project/README.md

 ## Credits

 Credits to [this Stack Overflow thread](https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute) for introducing me to the "title" attribute for describing an image rendered as the background-image property of a CSS class.
+Dear instructors, I'd love some feedback on the viability of this method.
+This was by far the most popular response in that SO thread, but there was some debate about whether it was really a fix-all solution for accessibility purposes.
+It seems that using "background-image" is not the best practice for any image you want to have a text description attached to it, but I figured I'd give it a shot anyway.

 ## License